cabforum/servercert/docs/BR.md

 ### 5.2.1 Trusted roles

 ### 5.2.2 Number of Individuals Required per Task
-The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.
+The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.[Note: Potentially replace with "The Private Key associated with the CA Certificate"]

 ### 5.2.3 Identification and authentication for each role